ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/deploying/template.md

 First, you can run `git checkout gh-pages` to switch to your deploy branch.
 You may see a message indicating that that branch has already been checked out somewhere else by `git worktree`—if that's the case, you can just `cd` to that directory instead.

 Next, remove the item from `versions.json` for the version you want to get rid of, and delete the corresponding directory.
-For example, if you ran a deploy on a branch called `deploy-test` and wanted to remove the results of that after you finished testing it out, you could `git rm versions/deploy-test` to remove the deployed app, and then find the `deploy-test` key in `versions.json` and remove it:
+For example, if you ran a deploy on a branch called `deploy-test` and wanted to remove the results of that after you finished testing it out, you could `git rm -r versions/deploy-test` to remove the deployed app, and then find the `deploy-test` key in `versions.json` and remove it:

 ```js
 {